 When you adopt from one of our foster homes, the foster family can tell you about the bunny’s personality, litter box skills, recent health, and how he or she came into the foster program.
-When you adopt from a shelter, you’re not likely to get this kind of information.
-You are, however, possibly saving a bunny from euthanasia and making space for the next homeless bunny.
-Either way, you’re spared the expense of spay/neuter surgery, which can cost hundreds of dollars.
+When you adopt from a shelter, you do not get this kind of information.
+You are, however, possibly saving a bunny from euthanasia while making space for the next homeless bunny.
+Either way, choosing to adopt a rabbit spares you the expense of spay/neuter surgery, which can cost hundreds of dollars.

-- An adult must sign the adoption paperwork and agree to accept responsibility for the rabbit.
-Rabbits should never be a child’s full responsibility, and children under eight years of age should always be supervised by an adult or older sibling when interacting with the rabbit.
+To adopt a rabbit, all prospective adopters must submit an adoption application here.
+Adopters must be at least 18 years old.
+Rabbits should never be a child’s full responsibility, and children under 8 years of age should always be supervised by an adult when interacting with a rabbit.

-- Bunny Buddies’ adoption fee is $75 per rabbit or $125 for a bonded pair (both prices include taxes).
-As you might imagine, the expenses we incur in caring for your bunny prior to adoption are far greater than the fee we ask you to pay, so any additional donation you are able to give will be most appreciated—by both the organization and the future bunnies your donation will help.
-Adoption fees are non-refundable.
+Our adoption fees are $75 for a single rabbit or $125 for a bonded pair.
+Both prices include taxes, and adoption fees are non-refundable.
+These fees help cover our medical expenses, as all our foster rabbits are spayed or neutered and microchipped before adoption.
+However, the expenses we incur in caring for your bunny prior to adoption are often far greater than the adoption fee we ask you to pay.
+Any additional donation you can give will be greatly appreciated—by both the organization and by the future bunnies that your donation will help.

 We love to see our foster bunnies go to good homes, but we’re also happy to see bunnies adopted from the following Houston shelters:

-When you take the time to learn about rabbit behavior and care, with a little imagination (and maybe some “borrowing” from others’ ideas and experience) you can create a home which serves you both well.
-Then your’re ready to begin a very rewarding journey into the world of house rabbits!
+When you take the time to learn about rabbit behavior and care, you can create a home that serves you both well.
+Then you are ready to begin a very rewarding journey into the world of house rabbits!

-Choose the indoor room(s) where your bunny will spend most of his/her time, and make sure you’ve “rabbit proofed” it (i.e. cover exposed wires, move important papers, books and breakable objects out of Bunny’s reach).
-Build your bunny’s condo/enclosure ahead of time, and be sure to have litterboxes and toys available.
-When he comes home, be sure to give your bunny some quiet time to get used to his new surroundings.
+Choose the indoor room(s) where your bunny will spend most of his/her time, and make sure you’ve “rabbit-proofed” it.
+That means covering or hiding exposed wires, protecting your floors, and moving hazardous items out of reach.
+Prepare your bunny’s living space ahead of time, and be sure to have litterboxes and toys available.
+When s/he comes home, give your bunny some quiet time for the first few days to get used to the new surroundings.

-- Every bunny guardian should own (and read) a copy of The House Rabbit Handbook by Marinell Harriman, now in its fifth edition.
+- Every bunny guardian should read a copy of The House Rabbit Handbook by Marinell Harriman, now in its fifth edition.
 You can purchase one here.

-- The House Rabbit Society (founded by Ms. Harriman) is the pre-eminent house rabbit organization in the world.
-Their website is full of information about rabbits and about the history of the movement which has resulted in house rabbits becoming the third-most popular companion animal in the U. S. Their web address is pretty easy to remember: rabbit.org.
+- The House Rabbit Society is the pre-eminent house rabbit organization in the world.
+Their website is full of information about rabbit care.

-- And last, but not least, Bunny Buddies’ Rabbit Care Guide has a lot of useful, easy-to-ready information packed into a short and concise booklet.
-The original version of this guide was compiled by Jennifer Royce of the Southern Tier Rabbit Care Network in 1996.
+- Last but not least, Bunny Buddies’ submit an adoption application here contains useful, easy-to-ready information.
+(The original version of this guide was compiled by Jennifer Royce of the Southern Tier Rabbit Care Network in 1996.
 It has since been revised and updated by Bunny Buddies.
-We would like to thank and acknowledge Jennifer Royce for the earlier version of this work.
+We would like to thank and acknowledge Jennifer Royce for the earlier version of this work.)